iZUMi-kyouka/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed recruit list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the recruit will be removed i.e adding of tags is not cumulative.
 * You can remove all the recruit’s tags by typing `t/` without specifying any tags after it.

-#### Flags
+#### Operation Types

-* `OPERATION`: `-ap` for append, `-rm` for remove, `-o` for overwrite.
+The edit command can perform three types of operation: append, remove, and overwrite.
+* Append (`-ap`) operation adds the specified attributes to the existing list of attributes.
+* Remove (`-rm`) operation removes the specified attributes from the existing list of attributes.
+* Overwrite (`-o`) operation overwrites existing values of all the specified attributes.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st recruit to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st recruit to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd recruit to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` edits the name of the 2nd recruit to be `Betsy Crower` and clears all existing tags.
+*  `edit -ap 3 e/e01234567@u.nus.edu e/dcsat@nus.edu.sg a/1 Computing Drive` adds to the 3rd recruit the email addresses `e01234567@u.nus.edu.sg` and `dcsat@nus.edu.sg`, and the address `1 Computing Drive`.
+*  `edit -rm 2 n/花沢かな e/hanazawa@example.com t/seiyuu` removes from the 2nd recruit the name `花沢かな`, the email `hanazawa@example.com`, and the tag `seiyuu`.
+*  `edit -o 4 p/80135815 p/94647894 n/Lawrence Wonk n/ローレンスヲン` edits the names of the 4th recruit to include only `Lawrence Wong` and `ローレンスヲン`, and the phone numbers to include only `80135815` and `94647894`.

 ### Undoing previously done operations: `undo`

 Undoes operations that were done recently.

+* You may only continuously perform undo operations up to 200 times.

 Format: `undo​`

-Examples usage scenario:
+Example usage scenarios:
 1. You add an additional Japanese name to recruit John.
-2. You delete recruit Li
+2. You delete recruit Li.
-3. You accidentally cleared all recruits
+3. You accidentally cleared all recruits.
-4. You type `undo` to restore all the recruits
+4. You type `undo` to restore all the recruits.
-5. You realise that you meant instead to delete recruit Lee instead of Li
+5. You realise that you meant instead to delete recruit Lee instead of Li.
-6. You type `undo` again to undo deletion of recruit Li
+6. You type `undo` again to undo deletion of recruit Li.

 ### Redoing undone operations: `redo`